By Olubusola Eshiet

 All our hugely popular songs from Jolly Phonics are now available in one fun app for iPad/iPhones and Android devices, which includes the actions and all for £2.99.

-We are delighted to announce that the Jolly Phonics for Teachers app is now available to download for both iPad/iPhones and Android devices and, for a limited time only, is completely free!
+We are delighted to announce that the Jolly Phonics Lessons app is now available to download for both Apple and Android phones and tablets and, for a limited time only, is completely free!
 Download it now whilst you can!